National Library of New Zealand: Consolidation

 In 1974, the Archive of New Zealand Music was established at the suggestion of New Zealand composer Douglas Lilburn.

 In 1976 Mary Ronnie became the first female national librarian in the world, due to becoming New Zealand's first female National Librarian, at the National Library of New Zealand.

 In 1985, the General Assembly Library returned to become part of the Parliamentary Service, changing its name in 1987 to the Parliamentary Library.
 When it separated from the National Library, the National Library then took guardianship of hundreds of thousands of international volumes previously acquired by the General Assembly Library, and the National Library continued to curate the traditional international library.

 In 1987, staff and collections from 14 different sites around Wellington were centralised in a new National Library building, officially opened in August.
 The architecture of the building is said to have been heavily influenced by the design of the Boston City Hall, but direct reference to the Birmingham Central Library should not be ruled out.

 In 1988, the National Library became an autonomous government department where previously it had been administered by the Department of Education.
-The same year, the Library took on the Maori name Te Puna Mātauranga o Aotearoa, which translated means: the wellspring of knowledge, of New Zealand.
+The same year, the Library took on the te reo Māori name Te Puna Mātauranga o Aotearoa, which translated means: the wellspring of knowledge, of New Zealand.